alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

  - title: "Organizer of the <i>Development of body representations in humans and robots</i> workshop"
    authors: "Matej Hoffmann, Alessandro Roncone, Lorenzo Jamone, and Beata Grzyb"
    year: 2014
+   venue: "IEEE International Conference on Development and Learning and on Epigenetic Robotics"
+   where: Genoa, Italy, October 13-16, 2014
    description: "Half-day workshop @ICDL-EPIROB 2014 Conference.
-The goal of the workshop has been to <i>explore the possibility of robots developing models inspired by the mechanisms of human body representations</i>.
+The goal of the workshop was to <i>explore the possibility of robots developing models inspired by the mechanisms of human body representations</i>.
 In this way, they can on one hand become new modeling tools for empirical sciences - expanding the domain of computational modeling by anchoring it to the physical environment and a physical body.
-Consequently, complete sensorimotor loops can be instantiated and not only algorithms but whole behaviors validated.
 On the other hand, robot controllers endowed with multimodal whole-body awareness and plasticity typical of humans should give rise to - in robotics unprecedented - autonomy, robustness, and resilience."
  - title: "Modeling the development of body knowledge using humanoid robots"
    authors: "Matej Hoffmann, Alessandro Roncone, Giorgio Metta"
    year: 2014